 Former LSU standout Tom Hand is in his fourth year as head coach of the UNC Asheville men's tennis program and seventh year with the Bulldog tennis.

-He served as an assistant to both the men's and women's team with Lise Gregory for four seasons before being named to the head men's position in the fall of 2013.
+He served as an assistant to both the men's and women's team with Lise Gregory for five seasons before being named to the head men's position in the fall of 2013.

 In 2016, Hand led the UNC Asheville Men’s Tennis team to an overall record of 11-8 and a Big South Conference record of 6-2, the highest number of regular season conference wins in Bulldog history.
 His 2016 team was highlighted by five Bulldogs who were honored in the 2016 Big South Conference Annual Postseason Awards.

 Freshman Henry Patten was named Singles First Team All-Conference after being named the Big South Freshman of the week twice during the season.
 Thomas Orestis-Panoulas and Josh Swindler earned Singles Second Team All-Conference honors.
 The pair of Brett Landau and Alex Croker earned Doubles First Team All-Conference Honors and Asheville’s Patten and Josh Swindler received a Doubles Second Team All-Conference nod.
 Panoulas was one of nine players in the League to be named the to the Big South Conference All-Academic team.

 In 2012, Hand helped lead the men's squad to a 12-10 overall record and 5-2 mark in the Big South Conference.
 It was the first winning season for the Asheville men's program in seven years.
 In addition, the Bulldogs finished in second place in the league, the highest finish ever for an Asheville program in BSC play.
 The Blue & White recorded significant wins over Furman, Coastal Carolina and Winthrop.